-The Alaska Center for Energy and Power (ACEP) is excited to announce an in-person undergraduate energy research internship program for the summer of 2022.
-The ACEP Undergraduate Summer Internship (AUSI) is an opportunity for students to gain hands-on research experience and skill development in the energy industry.
+The Alaska Center for Energy and Power (ACEP) Summer Internship is an opportunity for students to gain hands-on research experience and skill development in the energy industry.

-Over the summer, students will be mentored by an ACEP faculty member on a specific research project and participate in Arctic energy lectures, field trips, and professional development throughout the summer.
+Over the summer, each student will be mentored by an ACEP researcher on a specific project and participate in Arctic energy lectures, field trips, and professional development throughout the summer.
 Interns will work in-person in Fairbanks for the duration of the internship (University housing is provided).

-Please fill out the interest survey to be included on future updates and webinars.
+Please fill out the interest survey to be included on application updates.

 Piloted in the summer of 2019, the ACEP Utility Student Internship program was a collaborative internship program developed by ACEP in partnership with Alaska electrical utilities.